BRONX RIVER GREENWAY:

 The Metro-North Railroad's Harlem Line has a stop at Valhalla Station, as well as many other stops all along the Greenway.
 For more information visit; Metro North Railroad .
 If you click on the individual stations, they have available both directions and maps.

-Part of the Bronx River Greenway is part of the EAST COAST GREENWAY , a planned biking & hiking route stretching 3,000 miles from Maine to Florida.
+Part of the Bronx River Greenway is part of the EAST COAST GREENWAY , a planned biking & hiking route stretching 3,000 miles from Maine North, to Florida.
 When complete it will traverse 15 states with a mostly off-road path.

 UPPER BRONX RIVER GREENWAY: